 Trudy is eligible for the 2019 RRP Thoroughbred Makeover.

 Update!
-Trudy has participated in our farm schooling show and LOVED all eyes on her.
-She is the same horse where ever she is ridden.
-We have started her over a some cross rails and she is proving that jumping is her thing!
+Trudy participated in our farm schooling show and LOVED all eyes on her.
+She is the same horse where ever she’s ridden.
+We’ve started her over a some cross rails and it’s clear that jumping is her thing!
 She picks her knees up to her eyes!

 ADOPTION FEE POLICY

 New Vocations’ adoption fees are intentionally set lower than the cost of buying most Thoroughbreds or Standardbreds through a private seller.
 In today’s market, it’s not unusual for horses coming right off the track to be listed for sale at a price between $2,000 and $5,000.
-At New Vocations, a fee is set for each horse that will ultimately help the horse find a home quickly.
-The program’s facilities are always at full capacity, which means the program cannot take in an additional horse until one is adopted.
+At New Vocations, we set a fee that will ultimately help each horse find a home quickly.
+The program’s facilities are always at full capacity, which means we cannot take in an additional horse until one is adopted.
 Adopters should be encouraged to know that by adopting a horse through New Vocations, they are actually helping two horses transition to careers outside of racing.

 Additionally, adopters get great value for their money: The majority of the horses have been in the program for a minimum of 60 days.
-During that time, horses are rehabilitated (if needed), socialized with other horses, fully evaluated and worked with by a professional trainer.
-New Vocations fully discloses the history of each horse and provides all available medical records, many of which include X-ray and ultrasounds.
+During that time, horses are rehabilitated (if needed), socialized with other horses, fully evaluated, and in work with a professional trainer.
+New Vocations fully discloses each horse’s history and provides all available medical records, many of which include X-ray and ultrasounds.

-While adoption fees are low, it should be noted that the costs associated with the ongoing care and additional training for each horse post-adoption can be high.
-New Vocations hopes that by helping an adopter save money upfront that he or she will have more funds available to cover the ongoing costs of properly caring for a horse.
+While adoption fees are low, it should be noted that costs associated with ongoing care and additional training for each horse after adoption can be high.
+New Vocations hopes that by helping an adopter save money upfront, he or she will have more funds available to cover the continuing costs of properly caring for a horse.